-This healthy samosa is a must-try since it has the same flavor and texture as the deep-fried version but significantly fewer calories.
+The baked samosa recipe is a must-try since it has the same flavor and texture as the deep-fried version but significantly fewer calories.
 So, with this baked homemade samosa, you can add a healthy touch to your enjoyment.
 It’s simple to bake, so you may indulge guilt-free.
 Potatoes, peas, and beans are used to make this well-known North Indian dish.

 One of the best Indian snacks ever is a samosa.
 Most of us adore it because of this.
 I know the majority of you already adore the flaky pastry loaded with spicy stuffing if you are not Indian and have had them at any Indian restaurant.